-A few weeks ago I drove up the Rock Brook at the other end of town to try my hand at long exposure photography.
-I enjoyed the experience and I got good results with my ND filter.
+A few weeks ago, I drove up the Rock Brook at the other end of town to try my hand at long exposure photography.
+I enjoyed the experience, and I got good results with my ND filter.
 With the recent rains over the weekend, I thought it would be great to go back.

 To me, photography is an art of observation.
-It’s about finding something interesting in an ordinary place… I’ve found it has little to do with the things you see and everything to do with the way you see them.Elliott Erwitt
+It’s about finding something interesting in an ordinary place.
+I’ve found it has little to do with the things you see and everything to do with the way you see them.Elliott Erwitt

 Almost all of my camera rentals are from lensrentals.com.
 The prices are reasonable — they even include an Amazon Prime typing shipping option — and they are flexible.
 Since my wife and I both work, I find it more convenient to have packages held at the FedEx Office Print & Ship Center near my office.
-I never miss a packed delivery and I can just stop by on my home in the afternoon and pick up my rental.
-When the equipment is ready to be returned I can easily drop it off at the same facility on my way to work in the morning.
+I never miss a packed delivery, and I can stop by on my home in the afternoon and pick up my rental.
+When the equipment is ready to be returned, I can easily drop it off at the same facility on my way to work in the morning.

 I had read that the X-T1 is well constructed and the reviews were correct.
 The X-T1 felt solid in my hands; like the Pentax P3 film camera, I bought in college.
 The camera body and dials and knobs are made of metal.
 My eyes were drawn to the control knobs on the top of the camera.
-The controls were easy to find.
-I did not have to hunt around in on-screen menus like I do with my Nikon.
+The camera and lens controls were easy to find.
+I did not have to hunt around in on-screen menus as I do with my Nikon.
 I found myself quickly changing aperture, ISO, and shutter speed while composing my shot.

 While I didn’t use the auto-focus mode enough to form a strong opinion, I didn’t experience any of the expected delays bringing subjects into sharp focus.
 The auto-focus mode on the X-T1 feels improved over my experience with the X-E1.

 One of the cool things about the Camera Remote is that it also did wireless transfers of the photos to my iPhone or iPad.
-I set the X-T1 to transfer photos to my iPad so I could check that I had captured what I wanted.
+I set the X-T1 to transfer photos to my iPad, so I could check that I had captured what I wanted.
 Some of the images were uploaded to Facebook right from the middle of the Rock Brook.
 How cool is that!

 Another possibility is that I could attend the independence day fireworks events, capturing photos, sending them to my iPhone and sharing them quickly on Facebook or uploading to Flickr etc. Or I can shoot and download selected images to my iPad for post-processing and later share.